audioh

 Subscription removes friction, adds expectation

-A $9/month model removes the purchase decision but raises the bar for ongoing value.
-Every session must justify continued subscription.
+A $9/month model removes the purchase decision but raises the bar.
+Every session has to feel worth coming back for.

 What I would improve